MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/network-nlb.md

-Read this article to learn about integrating Windows network load balancing (NLB) and hardware load balancers with System Center - Virtual Machine Manager (VMM) service templates.
+Read this article to learn about integrating Windows network load balancing (NLB) and hardware load balancers with System Center Virtual Machine Manager (VMM) service templates.

 Service templates group VMs together to provide an app.
-They contain information about a service, including the VMs that are deployed as part of the service, the applications installed on VMs, and the network settings that should be used.
+They contain information about a service, including the VMs that are deployed as part of the service, the applications installed on VMs, and the network settings that must be used.
 You can add VM templates, network settings, applications, and storage to a service template.

 Service templates can be single or multi-tier.
 A single tier service contains one VM used as a specific app.
 A multi-tier service contains multiple VMs.
 [Learn more](library-service-templates.md).